 The most common goal of Hamiltonian simulation in general is to find ground state energies.
 By using the above rellium model for analysis, we can gain an understanding of the error scaling throughout the Trotter-Suzuki decomposition, quantum phase estimation (QPE), and $T$-gate synthesis.
 First, in the standard surface code model of fault-tolerant quantum computation, all Clifford gates are trivial in cost, where non-Clifford gates such as the $T$-gate end up dominating the computational cost of an arbitrary circuit.
 Therefore, we can simply understand the cost of our simulation with the number of $R_z$ gates required, which are typically implemented as a circuit of multiple $T$-gates.

-Second, it is important to note that the problem of finding groundstates is generically hard.
-Specifically, if we could find a groundstate energy in polynomial time then the complexity class $\BQP$ would contain $\QMA$, which is the quantum analog of $\P=\NP$.
-For this reason, we strongly suspect that the groundstate preparation problem is intractable on quantum computers unless a sufficiently good guess of the groundstate can be provided to the phase estimation algorithm.
-Although we discuss in the following section strategies that can ammeliorate this problem, it is important to note that we do not necessarily know how well these methods will work with a particular instance of a rellium simulation and hence the only thing we can say with confidence is that the estimates contained here will give the cost of sampling from the spectrum of rellium.
+Second, it is important to note that the problem of finding ground states is generically hard.
+Specifically, if we could find a ground state energy in polynomial time then the complexity class $\BQP$ would contain $\QMA$, which is the quantum analog of $\P=\NP$.
+For this reason, we strongly suspect that the ground state preparation problem is intractable on quantum computers unless a sufficiently good guess of the ground state can be provided to the phase estimation algorithm.
+Although we discuss in the following section strategies that can ameliorate this problem, it is important to note that we do not necessarily know how well these methods will work with a particular instance of a rellium simulation and hence the only thing we can say with confidence is that the estimates contained here will give the cost of sampling from the spectrum of rellium.

 In order to eventually compute the ground state energy tolerance within some precision $\epsilon$, we first need to find out the error scaling in the Trotter-Suzuki (TS) decomposition, $\epsilon_{TS}$.
-Specifically we will focus on the second order decomposition of our unitary time propagator the error in which is given by~\cite{childs2019theory} to be at most
+Specifically we will focus on the second order decomposition of our unitary time propagator the error in which is given by~\cite{childs2021theory} to be at most

 Using Ref. \cite{Neven18_041015}, the root-mean-square error in the measured phase during phase estimation can be denoted as the following

 where $n$ is the number of ancilla qubits used.
 We will now neglect the cost of the quantum Fourier transform as it needs to be done only once and so $\epsilon_{QFT}$ can be taken to be an incredibly small value without altering the time-complexity of the simulation.